Staying Dry and Warm in the New Year

 I have some foot and leg issues due to family history, playing sports for several decades, and a couple of fluke accidents.
 My primary sock includes copper for circulation.
 Some compression socks have been problematic for me because they cause pain.
 However, I’ve had a positive experience with Tommie Copper products.
 I’ll admit, they are expensive.
 However, if they help prevent more leg ulcers, it’s worth every penny (leg ulcers are incredibly painful!).
 If you don’t have leg and foot issues, you can purchase less expensive copper socks and they will probably work fine for you.

-Tommie Copper full sock:
+Tommie Copper full sock

-I also frequently wear shorty socks with copper-infused yarn in the heel and toe:
+I also frequently wear shorty socks with copper-infused yarn in the heel and toe.

-Shorty Socks with copper throughout foot bed:
+Or Shorty Socks with copper throughout foot bed.

 Up Top